aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 25Oct18
+Yesterday being filled, including project for PDX Wildlife, initiated from a meetup.
+Planning on working on the database aspect of the project in Python and SQL.

 ## 23Oct18
 Way longer hiatus than desired.
 For the past two days I worked on the database structure for the database project for the meetup.
 A real live project I'm excited about.
 As it will eventually be an open source application, more green squares to come!